 Therapy that understands your nervous system and your story

-Relational neuroscience explores how our brains and nervous systems are shaped by early relationships, lived experience, and ongoing stress or trauma.
-It focuses on how regulation, connection, and meaning are created between people…not just within them.
+Relational neuroscience explores how our brain and nervous system are shaped by early relationships, lived experience, and ongoing stress or trauma.
+It focuses on how regulation, connection, and meaning-making are createdbetween people…not just within them.

 How This Approach Helps